Why Google Web Fonts aren’t really open source

 In the open-source model, the point of making software code free is not to destroy the marketplace for software, but rather to shift the value elsewhere.
 Making one thing free without making something else more valuable misses the point.

 Google has likewise missed the point by releasing hundreds of fonts for free without creating corresponding value elsewhere.
-In that regard, Google Web Fonts is not part of the lineage of open-source projects, but rather file-sharing projects like 1001 Free Fonts, which are guided by the principle “Here’s a bunch of useless crap that you’ll like because it’s free.”
+In that regard, Google Fonts is not part of the lineage of open-source projects, but rather file-sharing projects like 1001 Free Fonts, which are guided by the principle “Here’s a bunch of useless crap that you’ll like because it’s free.”

-You might counter by pointing out that the Google Web Fonts team has created new value by releasing open-source code for working with webfonts.
-True, but I consider the code-writing part of Google Web Fonts to be distinct from the font-creation part.
+You might counter by pointing out that the Google Fonts team has created new value by releasing open-source code for working with webfonts.
+True, but I consider the code-writing part of Google Fonts to be distinct from the font-creation part.
 Google has a good handle on how to work on open-source software.
 What Google is missing is a similar rationale for fonts.

 How can Google do better?
-By putting forward a coherent concept of how Google Web Fonts can redefine value in the font market.
+By putting forward a coherent concept of how Google Fonts can redefine value in the font market.
 The world already has plenty of useless free fonts.
-Google Web Fonts is blazing no trails there.
+Google Fonts is blazing no trails there.

 Google has multiple options.
-I think that Google Web Fonts could be an interesting training opportunity for aspiring type designers who can’t drop everything and move to Berlin or New York (or other urban center) to learn the trade.
+I think that Google Fonts could be an interesting training opportunity for aspiring type designers who can’t drop everything and move to Berlin or New York (or other urban center) to learn the trade.
 In this way, it would be similar to how open-source software projects provide opportunities for engineers without a strong résumé to learn and contribute.
 But the value of this mechanism depends entirely on the next point:

 Essential quality #4